-A discussion ensued, during which it was pointed but that Sir Alexander Cadogan, in his communication of 9 February 1948, had stated that "all reasonable facilities" would be given for a nucleus of the Commission's staff to visit Palestine in advance of 1 May.
-While it could be argued that the later proposal contained in Mr. Fletcher-Cooke's letter constituted all the "reasonable facilities" the Government of Palestine was able to offer, it was felt that some explanation of the apparent change of attitude should be asked for.
-It was therefore agreed that a letter should be addressed to Sir Alexander Cadogan, under the Chairman's signature, stating that the Commission had discussed the question, and had concluded that the view of the Government of Palestine, as expressed in Mr. Fletcher-Cooke's letter of 12 February, were not in conformity with Sir Alexander's earlier statement concerning "all reasonable facilities".
+Sir Alexander Cadogan, in his communication of 9 February 1948, had stated that "all reasonable facilities" would be given for a nucleus of the Commission's staff to visit Palestine in advance of 1 May.
+While it could be argued that the later proposal contained in Mr. Fletcher-Cooke's letter constituted all the "reasonable facilities" the Government of Palestine was able to offer, it was felt that some explanation of the apparent change of attitude, should be asked for.
+It was therefore agreed that a letter should be addressed to Sir Alexander Cadogan, under the Chairman's signature, stating that the Commission had discussed the question, and had concluded that the views of the Government of Palestine, as expressed in Mr. Fletcher-Cooke's letter of 12 February, were not in conformity with Sir Alexander's earlier statement concerning "all reasonable facilities".
 It was also agreed that the Chairman, if necessary, should subsequently take the matter up with Sir Alexander Cadogan and Mr. Creech-Jones.

-APPROVAL OF THE FIRST SPECIAL REPORT TO THE SECURITY COUNCIL (Document A/AC.21/9)
+APPROVAL OF THE FIRST SPECIAL REPORT TO THE SECURITY COUNCIL (Document and the state of A/AC.21/9)